Richard Pitino says Gophers program can progress even without Daniel Oturu

 When Pitino and athletic director Mark Coyle met after the season, they spoke about how the program needed to show progress next year with or without Oturu.

-Coyle didn’t give his seventh year basketball coach a public vote of confidence.
-But Pitino said he didn’t need to hear that.
-He reiterated this week that he “never felt concerned” about his job status coming off a two-year extension last year.
+Coyle didn't give his seventh-year basketball coach a public vote of confidence.
+But Pitino said he didn't need to hear that.
+He reiterated this week that he "never felt concerned" about his job status coming off a two-year extension last year.

 "The biggest thing with Mark is he's always been supportive and on my [side]," Pitino said.
 "We've got to all work together as an athletic department to continue to move this thing forward.
 If you look at our last couple years, I think we're in really good shape.
 I know people don't want to hear it.
 They want to deem us a failure [finishing 15-16 and 8-12 in the Big Ten]."